rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 4. Hyperparameter Tuning
 Used Optuna for efficient tuning:

-Pruning

 Parallel trials

-5. Feature Importance & Interpretability
+6. Feature Importance & Interpretability
 Used .feature_importances_ for model explanation

 Used SHAP values for local explanations